 No one ever calls for doing more proactive maintenance over the amount to keep the operators satisfied.
 Therefore, if planning and scheduling delivers a higher-than-normal rate of work completion, by definition, all extra work is proactive.
 The difference between a good plant and a great plant is usually that the great plant drives itself to do as much proactive maintenance as possible.
 Thus eradicating much more reactive maintenance.

 Supposing that planning and scheduling could help improve plant production capacity through doing more proactive work, how does a plant know that it is doing planning and scheduling correctly?
 That issue is a matter of control.
-KPIs are often thought of when the term control comes to mind.
+An effective maintenance KPI is often thought of when the term control comes to mind.
 But KPIs are not the only form of control.
 Hiring and training the proper persons for planning and scheduling roles is the primary control of planning and scheduling.
 Not everyone is capable of being a competent planner or scheduler, just as not everyone is capable of being a good electrician dentist, or nursery worker.

 Don’t expect to hire the wrong persons for planners and somehow otherwise control them with maintenance planning and scheduling KPIs, procedures, continual meetings or direct supervision (all different forms of control) to do a good job.
 Competent planners and schedulers generally have decent craft skills, organizational skills and communication skills.
 (If a planner could be weak in an area, surprisingly it is craft skill because planners must be good craft historians, not experts at every maintenance task.)

-After the plant has hired the right persons for planning and scheduling roles, then KPIs are an appropriate method of control for a number of areas associated with good planning and scheduling.
+After the plant has hired the right persons for planning and scheduling roles, then maintenance performance measurements are an appropriate method of control for a number of areas associated with good planning and scheduling.
 Management reviews such maintenance planning and scheduling KPIs and takes action as appropriate to control planning and scheduling.

 An important consideration before discussing individual maintenance planning and scheduling KPIs is the notion of “Ys” and “Xs” (sometimes known as lagging and leading indicators).
 In Six Sigma terminology, a “Y” is the result of process, whereas an “X” is an input to the process.
 A “Y” is something one cares about, but really the process determines its value.
 On the other hand, one can determine what “Xs” are put into a process, although the “Xs” have no value in themselves.
 If one can determine a relationship between the “Ys” and “Xs,” the “Ys” can be influenced by controlling the “Xs”.